zzkk77xx/multisub-chrome-extension/README.md

 ## Disclaimer

-This wallet is provided as-is for educational and development purposes.
-Use at your own risk.
-Always verify transactions before signing.
-Never store large amounts of cryptocurrency in a browser extension wallet.
+This wallet is part of the MultiSub research project.
+Smart contracts should be audited before production use.
+Never store more funds than you can afford to lose.
+This is experimental software.